metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 - Describe what’s possible with a type system
 - Evolve your API without versions

-React [managed](http://metamn.io/react/react-is-functional-and-reactive/) to change the status quo by sticking to functional reactive programming.
-One might wonder if this is also true for GraphQL.
+React [managed](http://metamn.io/react/react-is-functional-and-reactive/) to change the status quo by opting to rely on functional reactive programming.
+One might wonder if GraphQL choose the same way.

 ## Functional reactive programming

 What makes a system functional and reactive is extracted in the list below from Daniel Lew's excellent article [An Introduction to Functional Reactive Programming](https://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/).

-Acronyms R stand for reactive, F for functional programming.
+Acronym R stands for reactive, F for functional programming.

 ```
 |---------|-------------|-------------------------------------------------------------------------|